trobinpl/blog/input/posts/true-objects-have-something-more-than-getters-and-setters.md

 By no means this code is perfect.
 Just better.
 You can read it and don't have to decode what it does.
 There are **names** for operation being performed in closing ticket process.

-It's easy to imagine lines like `if(ticket.Priority == 3 && string.IsNullOrEmpty(ticket.CloseReason)){` would be spread across whole system.
+It's easy to imagine lines like `if(ticket.Priority == 3 && string.IsNullOrEmpty(ticket.CloseReason))` would be spread across whole system.
 What if we would like to introduce another condition to check?
 We would have to change every occurrence of this line.
 It's very plausible we would miss at least one.
 What if I would like to change `Priority` enum to something calculated on the fly?
 It gets worse and worse.
 Internal representation of data should not leak outside, because it can change dramatically.
 Being dependent of internals is asking for troubles.

 What do you think about this?
 Let me know in comments below!